 Currently available at Vista is the four-bedroom Lavenham house, built in a traditional cottage-style.
 Designed with both growing and established families in mind and arranged over two storeys, the L-shaped Lavenham extends to almost 1,400 sq ft.

 On the ground floor, the open plan kitchen / dining room spans over 26 ft in length, with a stylish breakfast bar dividing the two areas.
 The kitchen / dining room is equipped with integrated appliances, providing stylish surroundings in which to cook up a feast.

 Not neglecting the practicalities, a spacious utility room extends off the kitchen, while the downstairs cloakroom offers an additional level of convenience.

 The separate living room can be utilised as a more formal entertaining area and, with a further set of double doors that open directly onto the garden, the outside space feels like an extension of the internal living accommodation.
 Equally, with room for two or three large sofas, there are plenty of opportunities for families to enjoy evenings at home together.

-Upstairs, the master bedroom is equipped with a large en suite bathroom and fitted wardrobes.
+Upstairs, the main bedroom is equipped with a large en suite bathroom and fitted wardrobes.
 Also situated on the first floor are two further generous double bedrooms, as well as a good sized single bedroom, perfect for a baby’s nursery or guestroom.
 The centrally located family bathroom benefits from high-end white suites that are elegantly finished with a Roman glass bath screen, Hansgrohe mixer taps and shower fittings, and a chrome towel rail.